Maggie & Max

 "Or we'll get trapped inside," Max agrees.

 "Give me something."
 Max passes him a dagger and a tire iron.
 Luke turns to Lela and hands her the dagger.
 "Stick by one of us," he instructs her.
-Then he opens the door and steps onto the porch.
+Then he opens the front door and steps onto the porch.

-Maggie doesn't mean to squeeze her eyes shut, but when she feels the pads of Leon's fingers scrape against her skin, she can't help it.
+Maggie doesn't mean to squeeze her eyes shut, but when she feels the pads of his fingers scrape against her skin, she can't help it.
 If she is about to die, she does not want the last thing she sees to be the blank visage of Leon Fairchild.